What is Crossbite? Signs You Shouldn’t Ignore

 • Severity of the crossbite: For mild cases, the treatment approach might be simpler compared to a more severe misalignment.

-• Age of the patient: Treatment for children can sometimes take advantage of their growing jaws.
+• The patient’s age: Treatment for children can sometimes take advantage of their growing jaws.
 By starting treatment early, orthodontists can sometimes guide the jaw’s natural growth to correct the bite without needing as much intervention compared to adults whose jaws have already stopped developing.

 Here are some of the most common treatment methods used for crossbite: